aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-transitions-server-actions-and-prisma.md

 - Is more difficult to learn and understand.
 - Deviates from web standards.
 - Does not progressively enhance as well as the Remix approach.
-- Does not handle firing multiple server actions as well as Remix does.

 ### The Remix Approach